+Action: Pursue grant funding for educational workshops for Buffer Law implementation, Lakescaping, etc.

+Action: Hold a lakescaping workshop for the Maple/Union/Sarah area.

 Objective E: Polk County has 77 feedlots that are registered.
 Many of these feedlots are located next to rivers, lakes or wetlands that may have the potential to impact water quality.
-Feedlot Program Delegation Agreement Work Planot and Manure Management Plan it will follow and implement.
+Polk County has a approved MPCA County Feedlot Program Delegation Agreement Work Plan